 About

-He is the author of The White House & The Freemasons and the upcoming Brother Lafayette.
-Ruli's work is featured in other print and popular media including The Washington Post, History Channel, and numerous history-focused podcasts.
+Chris Ruli is a writer and researcher on early American fraternalism.
+He is the author of The White House & The Freemasons, Brother Lafayette, and other work that explores the often-overlooked relationship between Freemasonry, politics, economics, and culture.
+Ruli's work has appeared in academic publications, popular print, television, and digital works including The Washington Post, History Channel, and history-focused podcasts.

 Awards and Recognitions